 Sleep is one the most essential activities of the human body.
 Any disturbance in sleep will affect almost all other areas of an individual’s life, and vice versa.
 Patients usually visit doctors when their sleep problem becomes moderate to severe and has an impact on their health, relationships or work.

-In my practice, I often design treatment plans for insomnia to help patients dealing with depression, anxiety or bipolar disorder.
+In my practice, I often design treatment plans for insomnia to help patients dealing with anxiety, depression, or bipolar disorder.

-People with eating disorders can have either extreme restriction of food (anorexia) due to a distorted self-image of being overweight, can alternate between eating way too much food and them have compensatory behaviour such as self-induced vomiting due to the guilt of over-consumption (bulimia) or have episodes of binge-eating that they are unable to control.
+People with eating disorders can have either extreme restriction of food (anorexia) due to a distorted self-image of being overweight, can alternate between eating way too much food and have compensatory behavior such as self-induced vomiting due to the guilt of over-consumption (bulimia) or have episodes of binge-eating that they are unable to control.
 All of these can lead to serious health problems.

 Eating disorders are serious but treatable medical illnesses.
-Early recognition and treatment (medicines plus usually long term therapy to address underlying body image issues) can be very effective.
+Early recognition and treatment (medicines plus usually long-term therapy to address underlying body image issues) can be very effective.

 if you wish to discuss the possibility of setting up an appointment you can contact me through phone and email.